povsalman/Semantic-Product-Search-and-Ranking/README.md

-# Task 2: Semantic Product Search and Ranking System
+# Semantic Product Search and Ranking System

-## 📋 Project Overview
+## 📋 Overview

 A deep learning-based semantic product search system that understands natural language queries and returns contextually relevant products from the Amazon Shopping Queries Dataset.
 The system uses transformer-based embeddings and neural ranking to provide accurate search results.